gallofeliz/js-libs/src/tasker/README.md

 less verbose logs
 -> rename concurrency by runConditions
--> rename runTimeout by abortConditions and add query or timeout, with opt to include new status or only running Use projections to reduce data ?
+-> rename runTimeout by abortConditions and add query or timeout, with opt to include new status or only running -> Or all inside concurrency parent key
+Use projections to reduce data ?
+Stop new tasks on tasker stop configurable by task ?